cuteplum-gh/sos-button/README.md

 This branch is based on the branch "master".\
 With adjustments on the expressions of routes for Socket.IO, to get it ready for deployment on a server.
+For the final build verson and adjustment for a certain host, please see the branch "build".